Skip to main content

 • oxathiapiprolin plus mandipropamid (Orondis Ultra): 5.5 to 8.0 fl oz/A; PHI 0d, REI 4, Group 49 & 40.

-• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A; foliar or ground application; PHI 0d, REI 4h, Groups P05.
+• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A, foliar or ground application; PHI 0d, REI 4h, Groups P05.
 Apply to ensure thorough coverage.
-Tank mix with another fungicide labeled for downy mildew control; see label.

 • zoxamide plus mancozeb (Gavel75DF): 1.5 to 2.0 lb/A; PHI 5d, REI 48h, Groups 22 & M03.
-Do not tank mix Gavel with another M3 fungicide if the target pest is only phytophthora blight.
+Do not tank-mix with another Group-M3 fungicide if the target pest is only Phytophthora blight.
 Tank-mix only if a partner is required to control other diseases, such as copper for bacterial disease.

 Plectosporium Blight (Plectosporium tabacinum)

 When Plectosporium blight occurs, rotate away from summer squash and pumpkins for 2 years.
 Choose sunny, well-drained sites for planting cucurbits.
 Scout for disease and apply fungicides when disease first occurs.
 Lesions of Plectosporium blight are most often observed on the stems of affected plants and can be small, irregularly shaped and often coalesce to form a scabby area.
 Fruit lesions can be confused with edema.
-Thorough coverage of foliage, vines, and fruit is necessary for good control.
-The Strobilurin (QoI) fungicides Flint (trifloxystrobin), Cabrio (pyraclostrobin), and Quadris (azoxystrobin) will control this disease but should not be rotated with each other or the pathogen will develop resistance.
+Thorough fungicide coverage of foliage, vines, and fruit is necessary for good control.
+The strobilurin (QoI, FRAC Group 11) fungicides Flint (trifloxystrobin), Cabrio (pyraclostrobin), and Quadris (azoxystrobin) will control this disease but should not be rotated with each other or the pathogen will develop resistance.
 Apply a protectant fungicide such as chlorothalonil (Bravo) or mancozeb (Dithane) following a strobilurin.

 • difenoconazole plus benzovindiflupyr (Aprovia Top): 10.5 to 13.5 fl oz/A; PHI 0d, REI 12h, Groups 3 & 7.